RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 eventually.
 The interpolation is conservative in finite-volume sense for both Cartesian and curvilinear coordinates."[12]_

 11.3 Performance
 ----------------

 Load Balancing
 ^^^^^^^^^^^^^^

+"Single-level load balancing algorithms are sequentially applied to each AMR level independently, and the resulting distributions are mapped onto the ranks taking into account the weights already assigned to them (assign heaviest set of grids to the least loaded rank).
+Note that the load of each process is measured by how much memory has already been allocated, not how much memory will be allocated."[14]_

+AMRex provides three load balancing algorithms: Knapsack, SFC and Round-robin.

+We kept the default algorithm SFC which "enumerate grids with a space-filling Z-morton curve, then partition the resulting ordering across ranks in a way that balances the load."[14]_

 Benchmarks
 ^^^^^^^^^^

-This benchmark use the Tohoku tsunami with 2704 cells in x direction and 1504 cells in y direction while writing every 60 time steps.
+This benchmark use the Tohoku tsunami setup with 1000 m cells while writing every 60 seconds of simulation time.

 +--------------+-------------------------------------+------------------------------------+-------------------------------------+-------------------------------------+-------------------------------------+
 |              |:raw-html:`<center>Original</center>`|:raw-html:`<center>1 Level</center>`|:raw-html:`<center>2 Levels</center>`|:raw-html:`<center>3 Levels</center>`|:raw-html:`<center>4 Levels</center>`|